brucefan1983/gpuqt/README.md

 # LSQT

-An efficient implementation of a linear scaling quantum transport (LSQT) method which supports both pure CPU and GPU+CPU computations.
+An efficient implementation of linear scaling quantum transport (LSQT) methods which supports both pure CPU and GPU+CPU computations.
 This code can be used to obtain charge and spin transport properties of large systems described by a real-space tight-binding Hamiltonian.
 This is a work in progress.
 We aim to complete version 1.0 in a few months.

 ## References